 Sure, you can go to a large chain restaurant, sit down to an oversized plate containing far too large a portion of pre-cooked, hastily assembled food.
 You can chew through such a meal, gazing listlessly towards the television set, and float off into the sunset of mediocrity.
 Don’t get me wrong, there’s a time and a place for such meals.
 I have many fond memories involving such establishments, whether plowing through my plate as a child with only the coveted end-of-meal toy-chest in mind, or even more recently, being eternally grateful for the ability to sit down to a 24 oz glass of beer after having been asked if I wanted to make my order into a “man mug” or something of the likes.
 But the food and dining experiences that go along with this undoubtedly exist at a different level than the one I had at 39 Carden.
 Sure, I will admit even some of the food is delicious (give me a quarter-white with fries any day), but it is hard to say there is much feeling behind it; food with intentionality, purpose, meaning, respect involved in its planning, preparation and plating surely must exist at a different level.

 Having the rare opportunity to actually talk to the people behind the food at 39 Carden, I asked Becky and Ches to meet with me to ask about their thoughts on putting meaning, intentionality and even love into the food they make.
 I’ve had too many conversations about food with these two in the past to count, but they usually took place some time close to last call, half yelling at one another across graffiti riddled tables at the Jimmy Jazz.
-While seeming a little startled when asking them if I could record our next conversation, they willingly obliged.
+While seeming a little startled when asking them if I could record our next conversation (and be at least a little bit sober), they willingly obliged.

 Ches is one of the most passionate people I’ve ever met, and his voice raises and falls with excitement and love when telling stories, most especially when they involve food.
 “150% yes you can put love in food,” he bolted out, “but I think also 150% it’s the hardest thing to put into food, especially in a restaurant setting.”
 He separates his food memories between restaurants and personal life, but his fondest food memories involve family.
 “I hold that above any restaurant too.
 Christmas Eve in my babka’s basement is like the Holy Grail for me – eating that food that has that loving and personal touch.
 I think I can speak for Becky when I say that we try and touch food in that way, and I truly believe that love in that touch can make that food taste a certain way.”